A review of the American Express Business Platinum Card

-The Platinum Business Card comes with a complimentary Priority Pass membership that now also lets you bring one guest.
-With more than 1,000 lounges in the Priority Pass worldwide network, including restaurants, you should have a lounge within striking distance no matter where you travel.
-There are dozens and dozens of Priority Pass lounges in the UK and across Europe.
+The Business Platinum Card comes with a complimentary Priority Pass membership that also lets you bring one guest into the lounge with you.
+With more than 1,300 lounges in the Priority Pass worldwide network, including restaurants, you should have a lounge within striking distance no matter where you travel.
+There are dozens and dozens of Priority Pass lounges in the U.K. and across Europe.

-There are only eight Centurion Lounges open in the USA: Dallas-Fort Worth (DFW), Houston (IAH), Las Vegas (LAS), Miami (MIA), New York LaGuardia (LGA), Philadelphia (PHL), San Francisco (SFO) and Seattle-Tacoma (SEA).
-Amex has also announced plans to open Centurion Lounges at New York Kennedy (JFK), Los Angeles (LAX), Charlotte (CLT) and Denver (DEN).
+There are 13 Centurion Lounges open in the USA: Charlotte (CLT), Dallas-Fort Worth (DFW), Denver (DEN), Houston (IAH), Las Vegas (LAS), Los Angeles (LAX), Miami (MIA), New York Kennedy (JFK), New York LaGuardia (LGA), Philadelphia (PHL), Phoenix (PHX), San Francisco (SFO) and Seattle-Tacoma (SEA).
 The Amex Lounge Collection also features the following international airport lounges, which are classified as either Centurion or American Express Lounges:

 - Buenos Aires, Argentina (EZE) – Centurion Lounge